pmcalabrese/versee/README.md

     add twitter

 We notice that this time versee did not asked our master password.
 This because versee remembers the password (in memory) during the session, so you do not have to type for every operation.
 Let's list the credentials that we have stored.
+List **will not show the password for security reasons**.
+If you want to show the password of one account you can use the command `search`.
+For example `search facebook`.

     list